 Users spend a considerable amount of time with their phone or mobile (US adults spend 5 hours per day).
 However, being on mobile they are quite agile, and getting their attention is a no mean task, as a whole world of data is at their fingertips (the average attention span hovers around 4 to 5 seconds).
 So the challenge is big.
-To help you contain it, and thrive in the competitive marketplace, here is a 15-point action plan based on the feedback of UI-UX designers, web developers and software quality analysts at Root Info Solutions.
+To help you contain it, and thrive in the competitive marketplace, here is a 15-point action plan based on the feedback from UI-UX designers, web developers and software quality analysts at Root Info Solutions.

 1. Avoid Unfriendly Menus

 The Menus is an important point of attention.
-Not only, you need to make it responsive, rather mobile responsive, thereby allowing users to have a clear idea as what to expect from the navigational structure or the website.
-Remember, unlike desktop, on mobile, you don’t get sufficient space to apply breadcrumbs, so the menus has a bigger role in keeping users informed and engaged.
+Not only, you need to make it responsive, rather mobile responsive, thereby allowing users to have a clear idea of what to expect from the navigational structure or the website.
+Remember, unlike the desktop, on mobile, you don’t get sufficient space to apply breadcrumbs, so the menus have a bigger role in keeping users informed and engaged.
 Using arrows (>, <) or (+, -) symbols is a good concept.
 Keep menus short and use simple and concise terms.
 Its positioning should be done accurately keeping in mind the user experience across different devices.

 2. Avoid Using a Different Domain